 For many engaged couples in Nigeria, the availability of the wedding budget is the biggest factor that determines how soon or how far in advance they set the wedding date.

 If you don’t have enough money yet for a wedding, you can start right after your engagement to save towards it – follow our 7-step savings plan.
 No one cares how long you stay engaged or how long you take to plan your wedding.
 When you’re finally ready, what really matters is to ensure that you have enough time to plan your wedding.

 Here’s a rough idea: you’ll need lots of time (up to 12 months) to plan a big wedding, as it involves more details and logistics, and a small wedding can be planned in 6 months.
 Also, note that planning a wedding within a short is possible but more stressful.

 You don’t have to do everything at once.
 Most couples choose to do their Nigerian-style wedding in parts, do a low-key marriage introduction and traditional engagement a few months after the proposal, and court wedding later, and then slowly plan towards the white wedding.

-- How to Plan a Wedding in 3 Months or Less (Checklist)
+- How to Plan a Wedding in 3 Months (Checklist)

 - 12 Months Planning Checklist for Nigerian Wedding

 - Plan a simple wedding in 1 month (Checklist)